turingschool/curriculum/source/projects/contact_manager.markdown

 #### Writing an Integration Test

 Let's write integration tests to challenge this behavior.
-Create a new context within `"the views for people"` in `people_views_spec.rb` like this:
+Create a new context within `"the views for people"` in `person_view_spec.rb` like this:

 ```ruby
   describe "when logged in as a user" do